Check out our video tutorial on setting up your development environment:

 Team page in the Admin dropdown in the top right.
 When selecting a role

-for your teammate, you can reference the RBAC documentation for further detail on the scope behind each role.
+for your teammate, you can reference our RBAC Notion Page for further detail on the scope behind each role.

 Canopy provides two forms of accessing the API: human and machine.
 Both are powered by Auth0, meaning we never see your password.